SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 #### 🎉 Voila!
 Now you have your Solace and Boomi environments setup

-## Check out your Event-Driven Architecture
+## Design your architecture using Solace PubSub+ Event Portal
 Duration: 0:02:00

 Your free trial of Solace PubSub+ Cloud comes with the Event Portal, which helps you visualize the structure of event-driven architectures.
 The trial also includes a sample architecture called Acme Rideshare, that we'll use for this lab.